Benjamin de Vries

 Benjamin Willem de Vries (בנג'מין דה פריס; born 24 June 1923) is a Dutch-Israeli economic historian.
 He is an associate professor at Bar-Ilan University.

 Career

 De Vries was born on 24 June 1923 in Amsterdam, the Netherlands.
-He studied economics at the University of Amsterdam and obtained his BA in 1948, and a further MA in 1951 and finally his PhD in 1956.
+He studied economics at the University of Amsterdam and obtained his BA in 1948, a further MA in 1951, and finally his PhD in 1956.
 In 1957 he moved to Israel and started working at a cement factory.
 From 1958 to 1959 de Vries worked for the Israeli Export Institute.
-From 1960 until 1988 he was adjunct director export market research department of the Ministry of Industry and Trade.
+From 1960 until 1988, he was adjunct director of the export market research department of the Ministry of Industry and Trade.

 From 1968 to 1970 de Vries was a lecturer of Business Administration at Tel Aviv University.
 In 1973 he moved to the Economic Department of Bar-Ilan University where he became a senior lecturer, in 1990 he was promoted to associate professor.

 De Vries was elected a corresponding member of the Royal Netherlands Academy of Arts and Sciences in 1984.